nodesource/nsolid-kubernetes/README.md

 ## Quickstart

-Make sure your `kubectl` is pointing to your active cluster.

 ```bash
 ./install
 ```
+Notes:
+1. Make sure your `kubectl` is pointing to your active cluster.
+1. If your cluster is a Bluemix _Lite_ cluster, [make this adjustment](./docs/install/bluemix-lite.md) to conf/nsolid.services.yml before running ./install.

 This command will install the N|Solid Console, N|Solid Storage, and a secure HTTPS proxy to the `nsolid` namespace.